African Essence, Tours and Safaris

 LOWER INJASUTI CAVE HIKE

-NOTE: This hike can be done as a 11km (7mile) day trip on day 14 or 15.
+NOTE: This hike can be done as a 11km (7mile) day

 This is a wonderful opportunity to stir your soul with some down-to-earth camping and beautiful scenery.
 This is a pleasant overnight trip (heavy packs are not required) involving a night spent at Lower Injasuti Cave.
 The cave is light and airy, with a few bushman paintings at one end and an exquisite natural white rock swimming pool.
 The hike is an easy 17 kms (10 miles) each way with two side trips to see some excellently preserved bushman rock art, including Battle Cave.
 We travel up a valley thick with gorgeous Drakensberg vegetation where eland are often seen in the bush along the river.
 Eland are Africa's largest antelope and were apparently sacred to the bushmen.